Meanwhale/MeanscriptCLI/README.md

 export MS_INPUT=~/meanscriptCLI
 ```

+Build the demo project in Visual Studio project or run `make demo` in Linux.
+Execute the demo by running `bin/meandemo`.
 File `src/Demo/DemoMain.cpp` shows how the demo program writes and reads a simple Meanscript bytecode file.
-Build the demo project in Visual Studio project or running `make demo` in Linux.
-Execute the demo by running `bin/meandemo`.

-Next try to write a script file from your source code.
+Next try to read a script file from your source code.
 Create a file `test.ms` that contains

 ```
 text name: "Meanscript"